Skip to content

 AI: "Once upon a time,"

-AI: "Once upon a time, there was"
+AI: "Once upon a time, there"

-// Streaming AI Chat endpoint
+// 🚀 NEW: Streaming chat endpoint

 app.post("/api/chat/stream", async (req, res) => {